TheMiniDriver/TheMiniDriver/_posts/2024-03-17-Form encoding complex objects with Node and Express.md

+# Forms: Encoding Complex Objects with Node and Express

 I've been writing a small demo app, and wanted to keep everything simple, meaning no SPA / frontend frameworks.
-So I made an express app, with handlebars.
+So I made an express app, with handlebars and just HTML form posts.
 I was trying to do a form post with a complex object, including arrays.
 I ran into an issue on the syntax of the input names so that the object is properly parsed by express.
+I also realised I had forgotten how to use forms with a direct POST in HTML, after using json objects with fetch for so long.
+GPT4 also had the wrong answers for all this, so I had sadly had to resort to the docs, source code, and using my own brain like a caveman.
+Hopefully this post provides some training data for GPT5.

 ## What Not to Do

-Initially, because you are a normal person, you might be tempted to use dots `.` to indicate nesting within your form field names, like so:
+Initially, you (and GPT4) might be tempted to use dots `.` to indicate nesting within your form field names, like so:

 ```html
 <input type="hidden" name="users[0].id" value="123" />